tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ```sh
 ssh yourserveralias
 ```

-In your Git repository open the file [global.env](./../global.env) and modify the following variable:
+Modify the following variable in your [global.env](./../global.env):

-`TUSTU_TENSORBOARD_HOST`: Your SSH Server Alias
+`TUSTU_TENSORBOARD_HOST`: yourserveralias

 ## 2 - Create a Docker Image

-### Install and freeze dependencies
+### Install and Freeze Dependencies

-Install all the necessary dependencies for your project in your local virtual environment:
+Install all the necessary dependencies in your local virtual environment:

 ```sh
 source venv/bin/activate
 pip install dependency1 dependency2 ...
 ```

-Ensure that all dependencies are frozen by updating the requirements.txt file with fixed versions from your virtual environment:
+Update the requirements.txt file with fixed versions from your virtual environment:

 ```sh
 pip freeze > requirements.txt